 After lunch the excursions begin.
 Included free are snorkeling and the banana boat, but extras like jet-skis are available only upon paying a hefty fee to the islanders.
 The second snorkeling expedition (provided there is enough demand) sets out after lunch, while meanwhile the banana boat is pulled out and the rides begin.

 Finally as the afternoon winds down the catamaran is brought back to the shore and slowly the masses re-assemble on the boat decks.
 Due to the large group of people combined with the large amounts of alcohol consumed and topped off perfectly by the fact there is only two bathrooms on-board, expect bathroom lines to be in the ten to twenty minute range.

 Arriving back at the docks, the fun is over.
-Usually at this point you would take your air-con van back to your city of origin, be it Jaco or Quepos or whatever, but we recommend instead you just walk a couple dozen feet to the east and spend a couple days at the Pearla del Pacifico (view article & photos).
+Usually at this point you would take your air-con van back to your city of origin, be it Jaco or Quepos or whatever, but we recommend instead you just walk a couple dozen feet to the east and spend a couple days at the Pearla del Pacifico (view photos).
 The whole trip, not counting van rides, lasts about eight hours but is definitely worth it -- if you don't mind being surrounded by tourists all day.

 Case in point: This nameless individual here on the left kept to himself all eight hours.
-I don't even know why he shelled out nearly $125 for the tickets in the first place.
+I don't even know why he shelled out $125 for a ticket in the first place!
 I kid-you-not, this guy's earplugs never once left his ears!
 He had them on at the beach, on the boat, even while the band was playing at lunch!
 Seriously, WTF!?!?
 People, this is why I started the HoliDaze, this is why I am trying to convince people to open up their eyes and experience the world!
 It is people like this that confuse and frustrate me, and I'm sorry if that describes you.
 Get out and live!
 See and appreciate the world, before its too late.